Overview

 Documentation

 Though not required, we strongly recommend documenting any authentication and identity verification plans.
-If you will be teaching a DL or WW course for the first time, you can complete a UConn Student Authentication Plan for Distance Learning and save a copy to your HuskyCT site.
+If you will be teaching an OS, OA, or OB course for the first time, you can complete a UConn Student Authentication Plan for Distance Learning and save a copy to your HuskyCT site.
 Remember to note all changes in your syllabus.

 StudentAdmin Roster Photos, Approved forms of ID, and Additional Costs

 If students have not uploaded photos or faculty have difficulty viewing or comparing the roster photos in Student Admin, faculty may request that students meet with them and display an acceptable government ID in a private online video conference.
-Acceptable IDs for the in these cases include State Issued Driver’s License, State Identification Card, Military Identification Card, Passport/Visa, Permanent Residence Card, and UConn Student ID.
+Acceptable IDs in these cases include state-issued Driver’s License, State Identification Card, Military Identification Card, Passport/Visa, Permanent Residence Card, and UConn Student ID.

 There can be no additional cost to students in order to complete Authentication processes.